- Applying to study

 If you are unable to attend a final exam due to a serious illness, misadventure or other exceptional circumstance beyond your control you can apply for a deferred exam.

-For more information about deferred exams please read the UWS Examination policy.
+For more information about deferred exams please read the Western Sydney University Examination policy.
 Access to a deferred exam is a privilege and not an automatic right.